This post may contain affiliate links, click here to learn more.

 Staphylococcus Aureus also produce and release toxins, which are called exotoxins.
 The most frequent includes the Toxic Shock Syndrome Toxin (TSST-1), enterotoxin and exfoliative toxin

-TSST is a very dangerous bacterial toxin which belongs to a group of Antigens called superantigens.
+TSST is a very dangerous bacterial toxin that belongs to a group of Antigens called superantigens.
 These superantigens are able to interfere with the antigen presentation to T-cells via MHC molecules.

 This is known as septic shock which can cause multi-organ failure, which has a mortality rate of up to 25-50%.
 Luckily, not all strains of Staphylococcus Aureus are able to produce TSST-1.

-It is these enzymes that are responsible for the b-haemolysis observed when cultivating Staphylococcus Aureus on blood agars.
-Staphylococcus Aureus also releases an enzyme called leukocidin, which can cause lysis of leukocytes.
+Staphylococcus Aureus also releases an enzyme called leukocidin, which can cause the lysis of leukocytes.

 Staphylococcus Aureus can also be spread from infected individuals through contact with pus from infected wounds or by direct skin-skin contact.